LudoBermejo/dev.ludobermejo.es/_posts/2016-04-16-Destructuring.markdown

 `Objects` works like arrays, but with small changes.
 Let's see them with examples

      let redDragonPowers =
         {
-        'BreathWeapon': 'A red dragon has one type of breath weapon, a cone of fire.', 'LocateObject': 'A juvenile or older red dragon can use this ability as the spell of the same name, once per day per age category.', 'SpellLikeAbilities': '3/day—suggestion (old or older); 1/day—find the path (ancient or older), discern location (great wyrm).', 'Skills': 'Appraise, Bluff, and Jump are considered class skills for red dragons.'
+            'BreathWeapon': 'A red dragon has one type of breath weapon, a cone of fire.', 'LocateObject': 'A juvenile or older red dragon can use this ability ' + 'as the spell of the same name, once per day per age category.', 'SpellLikeAbilities': '3/day—suggestion (old or older); 1/day—find the ' + 'path (ancient or older), discern location (great wyrm).', 'Skills': 'Appraise, Bluff, and Jump are considered class skills for red dragons.'
         }

         let { BreathWeapon, Skills } = redDragonPowers;

         console.log(`The breath weapon description is ${BreathWeapon}`);
         console.log(`The skills are ${Skills}`);

 This will return:

-    The breath weapon description is A red dragon has one type of breath weapon, a cone of fire.
+    The breath weapon description is
+        A red dragon has one type of breath weapon, a cone of fire.
     The skills are Appraise, Bluff, and Jump are considered class skills for red dragons.

 As you can see, we can decide what properties we want to store.
 We don't need to use them all.
 Now let me show you another example: